The World’s New Sparkling Star

 Best served at 45° F. Only 400 cases produced.

 We invite you to explore our sparkling process below

 The base wines crafted for our exclusive sparkling wine program are sourced from our most esteemed estate vineyards and are vinified separately in oak cask and barrel.
 Our cask program began in 2014 to correspond with the start of our sparkling wine program.
 The unique cask program offers optimal fermentation kinetics for our white wines.
-The yeast is meticulously selected by our winemaking team and our fifth-generation consultant from Champagne based on juice expression.
+The yeast is meticulously selected by our winemaking team based on juice expression.
 Bâtonnage, the French term for stirring settled lees back into wine, is performed during primary fermentation.